 Weighted shank hooks can be adapted to a wide variety of sizes and styles of plastics.
 Usually extra wide gap (EWG), these hooks allow plenty of room for the soft plastic.

 Weighted shank hooks excel when paired with swim style baits

-Weighted shank hooks excel when paired with swim style baits.
+Weighted shank hooks excel when paired with swim style baits for bass.
 Many recent tournament trail victories have been attributed to swim baits rigged weedless with a shiny underspin attached.